HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

   )
 }}

-Performance metrics for top mobile websites show a clear distinction:
+Performance metrics for top mobile websites show a clear distinction, however, CWV scores drop significantly for less popular sites:
 - 51% of the 1,000 most popular mobile websites have good Core Web Vitals (CWV), surpassing the overall mobile CWV of 48%.

-However, CWV scores drop significantly for less popular sites:
 - The next 10,000 websites score 42%.
 - The subsequent 1 million websites score 37%.